othmandaha/100-days_of_python/README.md

 ## Instructor
 Dr. Angela Yu
 ## Projects
-The course is sill ongoin there will be *100 Poroject* at the end.
+The is sill ongoin, there will be *100 Poroject* at the end.

   - some of the projects are:
       - Password Generator